nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-ai.md

 <a name="gcp_credentials"></a>

-Before using the add-on you must obtain credentials from GCP console.
-Follow Google offical [documentation](https://cloud.google.com/vision/product-search/docs/auth)
+Before using this addon you must obtain credentials from GCP console.
+Follow Google official [documentation](https://cloud.google.com/vision/product-search/docs/auth) to do so.

-The result should be a json file.
+The result should be a JSON file.

 Credentials discovery uses two possible approaches:
 1. Through an environment variable `GOOGLE_CREDENTIALS_PATH`
-2. `nuxeo.conf` variable `nuxeo.gcp.credentials` with the path to the credential location.
+1. `nuxeo.conf` variable `nuxeo.gcp.credentials` with the path to the credential location.

 {{#> callout type='info' }}
-Nuxeo AI GCP add-on relies on synchronous REST calls that brings limitations to the file size.
-Maximum file size that can be used for prediction is 10MB
+Nuxeo AI GCP addon relies on synchronous REST calls that brings limitations to the file size.</br>
+Maximum file size that can be used for prediction is 10MB.
 {{/callout}}

 #### Installation